theos/theos-wiki/docs/Installation-iOS.md

-This guide will help you install Theos on your iOS jailbroken device.
+This guide will help you install Theos on your jailbroken iOS device.

 | Platform | Minimum OS version | Targets supported
 |----------|--------------------|-------------------|
 | **iOS** | 5.0 | iOS |

-All the commands shown on the following instructions are meant to be run as the "user" user, _not_ **root**.
+All the commands shown in the following instructions are meant to be run as the "user" user, _not_ **root**.
 Similarly, Theos is also meant to be run as a normal user, _not_ **root**.

 1. Install the following prerequisites: